 If you believe you are doing your best, then that is all you need to know.
 You have every right to be proud of yourself!
 Keep reminding yourself you are doing your best, especially when your inner voice starts trying to “help” you.
 What more can you do other than your best?
 Whatever happens in the exam, you will know you did your best.
 So try to relax, I know it is difficult, but really try.
 It will actually improve your chances of success!
 Most importantly of all, be kind to yourself.

 If you don’t believe you are doing your best, there are two possible reasons for this:

 You are in fact doing your best but you have unrealistic expectations of yourself.
 For example, there is a limit to how much new vocabulary you can learn in a day.
-I have been told that the optimum number of new words, including the pronunciation and how to use them in sentences correctly, and not forget them, is about 7 a day for the average person.
-So don’t try to learn 20 new words every day and be upset that you are not doing your best because you can only remember 10.
+The optimum number of new words, including the pronunciation and how to use them in sentences correctly, and not forget them, is about 7 a day.
+This is for the average person.
+So don’t try to learn 20 new words every day.
+If you do, you will and be upset that you are not doing your best because you can only remember 10.
 Do you see what I mean?
 “Do your best” means work as hard as you can, but no harder.
 You need to also relax and have fun.
 You will learn more if you do, and this is actually “doing your best”.
 Balance is what you need, so remember to work hard, play hard and sleep!

 You are not doing your best!
 To be honest, if this is you, I am impressed you are still reading this!
 You obviously want to succeed, but something is stopping you.
 What is demotivating you?
 What is blocking you?
 Is it fear?
 Perhaps you have got some distractions in your life?
+Perhaps this is not the right time for you.
 Perhaps the exam is not important for your future and you are just wanted to work towards something.
 My advice is don’t give up.
 It is never too late to start doing your best!